 The reverse functionality is also available.
 If you decide to change a readonly field later in your code (which leads to a compiler error), JetBrains Rider detects the error and suggests fixing it by removing the 'readonly' keyword from the field:

 Another option to make fields readonly in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the Built-in: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

-- Create a new profile as described in the Code Cleanup section.
-In the Selected profile settings section for the new profile, tick the Make field read-only, if possible check box.
+Create a new profile as described in the Create a new custom cleanup profile section.
+In the Selected profile settings section for the new profile, tick the Make field read-only, if possible checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.

-- Click Save to apply the modifications and let JetBrains Rider choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
+Click Save in the Settings dialog to apply the modifications and let JetBrains Rider choose where to save them, or save the modifications to a specific settings layer by choosing this layer from the Save selector.
 For more information, see layer-based settings.